etjabajasphin/rnn-stock-price-prediction/README.md

 ## Design Steps

+### Step 1:
-### Step 1:Prepare training data by scaling and creating sequences.
+Prepare training data by scaling and creating sequences.

+### Step 2:
-### Step 2:Add SimpleRNN and Dense layers after initializing a sequential model.
+Add SimpleRNN and Dense layers after initializing a sequential model.

+### Step 3:
-### Step 3:Use the Adam optimizer and mean squared error loss to compile the model.
+Use the Adam optimizer and mean squared error loss to compile the model.

+### Step 4:
-### Step 4:Use the ready-made training data to train the model.
+Use the ready-made training data to train the model.

+### Step 5:
-### Step 5:Use the trained model to make predictions, preprocess test data, and display the outcomes.
+Use the trained model to make predictions, preprocess test data, and display the outcomes.

 ## Program
 #### Name:V RAKSHA DHARANIKA,